Fuel oil: Transportation

 Fuel oil is transported worldwide by fleets of oil tankers making deliveries to suitably sized strategic ports such as Houston, US; Singapore; Fujairah, United Arab Emirates; Balboa, Panama, Cristobal, Panama; Sakha, Egypt; Algeciras, Spain and Rotterdam, Netherlands.
 Where a convenient seaport does not exist, inland transport may be achieved with the use of barges.
 Lighter fuel oils can also be transported through pipelines.
 The major physical supply chains of Europe are along the Rhine River.

 Environmental issues

 Emissions from bunker fuel burning in ships contribute to climate change and to air pollution levels in many port cities, especially where the emissions from industry and road traffic have been controlled.
 The switch of auxiliary engines from heavy fuel oil to diesel oil at berth can result in large emission reductions, especially for SO2 and PM.
 CO2 emissions from bunker fuels sold are not added to national GHG emissions.
 For small countries with large international ports, there is an important difference between the emissions in territorial waters and the total emissions of the fuel sold.
 At the 1997 Third Conference of the Parties in Kyoto, Japan, countries agreed to exempt bunker fuels, and multilateral military operations, from national emissions totals after insistence from the U.S. climate change delegation for such exemptions.

+The emissions from conventional fuel oil in maritime transport has led to a rise in alternative fuels for ship engines and power, including the use of LNG, Ammonia and methanol, among others.
+Fuel oil usage in ships is expected to decline as a result of the use of alternative fuels following amendments to the MARPOL Convention.